ishengtsai/IntroToGenomics/lec.rst

 ==========
-GSB 2018
+GSB 2019
 ==========

-1. Comparative Genomics :download:`Download <slides/2018-GSB-ComparativeGenomics.pdf>`
-#.
-Introduction to Transcriptome :download:`Download <slides/2018.11.29.rnaseq.v3.pdf>`
+1. Bioinformatics: An Introduction :download:`Download <slides/2019.09.12-Bioinformatics-Intro_v1.pdf>`

 Homework: Choose a paper that combines both comparative genomics and RNAseq to address a biological question.
 The paper has to be published from 2015-2018.
 Please write a review, be critique on the techniques used and assess the strength and weaknesses of the paper.
 Please hand in before 12/29 (one month's time to write the homework).
 Late or no hand in of your work will be marked 0.